ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Multidimensional Arrays.md

 		{'a', 'e', 'i', 'o', 'u'}
 	};

-the compiler would already know that there is two "dimensions" you could say, but, you need need __NEED__ a [ y ] value!!
+the compiler would already know that there are two "dimensions" you could say, but, you need need __NEED__ a [ y ] value!!
 The compiler may be smart, but it _will not know_ how many integers, characters, floats, whatever you're using you have in the dimensions.
 Keep that in mind.

 ### Initializing Two-Dimensional Arrays